-This page provides a summary of some of the different programs that are taking place along the Detroit River Canadian AOC.
+This page provides a summary of some of the different pollution prevention programs that are taking place within the Detroit River Canadian watershed.
 For more information, please visit our Annual Review (yearly reports) and DRCC Publications pages.

 Windsor Riverfront Retention Treatment Basin (RTB)

 The City of Windsor’s award winning Retention Treatment Basin, which became operational in November 2011, is designed to reduce the amount of untreated wastewater entering the Detroit River as a result of a combined sewer overflow (CSO).
 During a heavy rainfall event, the RTB collects and holds untreated CSO water until the rainfall event ends and it can be sent to the wastewater treatment plant.
 If the capacity of the RTB is exceeded during the rainfall event, then the CSO water receives some treatment before being discharged to the Detroit River.
 In 2013, the CSO RTB captured 737.1 million litres (ML or megalitres) of combined sewage that would have previously been discharged untreated directly to the Detroit River.
 That’s the equivalent of almost 300 Olympic-sized swimming pools of water!